Heroclixin’ Glossary

 LOF — Line of Fire, a HeroClix game term.
 Often mistakenly referred to as Line of Sight.

-LOS — Line of Sight, a Batman Alphaclix game term.
+LOS — Line of Sight, a game term for the short-lived Batman Alphaclix.
 Often mistakenly used instead of the correct term Line of Fire in the true HeroClix game.

-Main force — The portion of a team build that consists of figure and doesn’t include figures from outside the game or on the Sideline.
+Main force — The Starting Force, which is the portion of a team build that consists of figures (or equipped/assigned to same) and stuff on the map.
+It doesn’t include figures from outside the game or on the Sideline.

 MC — Mind Control, a standard speed power.